DoNotPay’s ‘robo lawyer’ now scans your emails to fight spammers, cancel subs, and get refunds

 You’ve got email

 With DoNotPay Email, which is rolling out in the U.S. and U.K. now, consumers get a dedicated email address (e.g. billy@DoNotPay.com) that processes transactional emails from any company, such as food delivery platforms, video-streaming companies, or in-flight Wi-Fi providers.
-DoNotPay then suggests “actions,” which could be anything from cancel this subscription to apply for a refund
+DoNotPay then suggests “actions,” which could be anything from cancel this subscription to apply for a refund.

 There are several ways people can get their emails into their DoNotPay inbox.
 Users can set their DoNotPay email address for specific sites that they think they may wish to apply for refunds from or otherwise do battle with, or they can set an auto-forward from their main email address (e.g., Gmail) so that everything that is sent to them also goes through DoNotPay’s filter.

-But not everyone will want all their private emails to go to DoNotPay or switch their main contact email address to DoNotPay, meaning that for many people it will probably make more sense to just manually forward specific emails to DoNotPay.
+But not everyone will want all their private emails to go to DoNotPay or switch their main contact email address to DoNotPay, meaning that for many people it will probably make more sense to just manually forward specific emails.

 Automation for the people